grant-appzen-12/docs/docs/autonomous-ap-getting-started.md

 # Getting Started

-## Overview

-AppZen Autonomous AP delivers autonomous processing for all invoices sent to your organization, increasing the speed and accuracy of processing while lowering costs.

-## Introduction

-Autonomous AP automates the processing of non-digital invoices (PDF and standard images) and posts processed information back to the customer's ERP systems.
-It is an AI-first application that understands invoice content, context, and meaning, enforces company spend policies, performs 3-way PO matching, predicts GL and cost centers, audits and verifies vendor information, prepares each invoice for workflow approval, and posts processed invoices in the ERP system.
+AppZen Autonomous AP automates the processing of invoices (PDF and standard images) and posts processed information back to your ERP systems.
+It understands invoice content, enforces spend policies, performs 3-way PO matching, predicts GL and cost centers, and prepares invoices for workflow approval.

 ## Getting Started Steps

-To get started with Autonomous AP:

 1. Request API credentials from your AppZen account manager
 2. Configure your master data synchronization (vendors, chart of accounts, etc.)